 Jared CannonierVSSean StricklandMMA Fight Night – Dec 17Saturday, Dec 17, 2022

 Introduction to UFC Betting

 The UFC and other mixed martial arts events can offer a very lucrative betting opportunity.
 In team sports, the underdog has to put together a complete game to get the win, but in MMA a fight can end in a split second if somebody lands the right punch, knee, kick or elbow.

 Of course, there are certain fighters with higher skill levels than others, Anderson Silva, for example, once won 16 straight fights, while others have rattled off 13 wins in a row.
 Therefore, it isn’t always lucrative to take the underdog.
-Here are some strategies to understand how to be more successful on UFC odds.

 When betting on the UFC, you first have to understand moneyline odds.
 Without this, you have no idea of which fighter is considered to win and how much money you will make.

 If you see a fighter with negative odds, that means they are the favorite to win.
 If you see the positive number, they are considered the underdog or least likely to win.

 Usman is the favorite here, so you would have to wager $275 in order to make $100.
 For Covington, for every $100 you wager, you earn $240 if he wins.

 Betting on the winner outright is the most common bet toe of the UFC.
 It does not pay out as much compared to the other bets available, but it is the simplest way to get started.